smartiniOnGitHub/fastify-example/README.md

 when the web application has started and when a client ask for a page.
 NATS server by default (in related plugin) is a public one, [demo.nats.io](nats://demo.nats.io:4222).
+Pay attention in corporate networks, where that NATS server could NOT be reachable.

 ## License